niteshyadavj/blog-post-MERN-stack/README.md

 # blog-post-MERN-stack

-created using MERN stack languages
+1. Created using MERN stack languages,

-CRUD operation using react
+2.CRUD operation using react,

-database using mongoDB atlas
+3. database using MongoDB atlas,

-routes using node/express
+4. Routes using node/express.